 Breastfeeding has many benefits, both for babies and their mothers.
 Even though breastfeeding is a natural process, it’s not always easy.
 Many mothers need extra help getting started and support after they return home from the hospital.
-University of Colorado Health is committed to helping you successfully breastfeed your baby.
+UCHealth is committed to helping you successfully breastfeed your baby.

 Expert guidance from lactation consultants